-Program Goals | M.S. in Physician Assistant Studies
+Program Mission and Goals | M.S. in Physician Assistant Studies

-To achieve its mission, the master of science in physician assistant studies program has three goals:
+To achieve its mission, the Master of Science in Physician Assistant Studies Program has the following three goals:

-- demonstrate the medical knowledge necessary to provide optimal patient care
+- demonstrate the medical knowledge to provide optimal patient care

 - regularly assess, evaluate and improve their patient care practices

-- demonstrate interpersonal and communication skills that result in effective information exchange with culturally diverse patients and families, professional associates, and a complex health care system
+- demonstrate interpersonal and communication skills that result in effective information exchange with culturally diverse patients and families, professional associates, and a diverse health care system

+- Design, implement and evaluate a cultural competence thread in Carroll University's Master of Science in Physician Assistant Studies curriculum.
 Supported by: ARRA – Training in Primary Care Medicine and Dentistry: Physician Assistant Training in Primary Care.
 Funded amount $967, 687.00.
 2010-2015.